 Highly Processed Foods

 Highly processed foods (frozen pizza, fast foods, canned soup) are often high in both fat and salt.
-There is evidence to support that individuals with an h. pylori infection (the most common cause of peptic ulcers) who consume high salt and high fat are at a higher risk for stomach cancer.
+The evidence suggests that individuals with an H. pylori infection (the most common cause of peptic ulcers) who consume high salt and high fat are at a higher risk for stomach cancer.
 I don’t recommend giving up all of your favourite foods, but rather recreating your own healthy versions at home.
 Have a homemade pizza night and avoid adding processed meats, or bake your own french fries in the oven so you can control the amount of salt being added.

 Chocolate is a common trigger for ulcers.
 While the exact cause for this isn’t known, scientists believe that it may be the components of theobromine (a bitter alkaloid of the cacao plant) and caffeine in chocolate that contribute to this.
 It’s also possible that the surge of serotonin from eating chocolate relaxes the esophageal sphincter, which worsens reflux by allowing the gastric contents to rise.
 Like coffee, you may not need to give up chocolate forever.
 However, giving it up while you heal can only help the process.